lornemalvo10/Face-Mask-Detector/README.md

 # Face-Mask-Detector

 It is a face mask detector using Tensorflow and Keras library for training.
-OpenCv is used for real-time face mask dtection.
+OpenCv is used for real-time face mask detection.

 Classes - 'Mask' and 'No Mask'